liijunwei/changelog-rb/README.md

++ TODO maybe we need to attach which issue is related in template(ref: homebrew changelog https://github.com/Homebrew/brew/releases)

 # changelog-rb

 For project that uses feature branches and merge requests, it is common that the `CHANGELOG.md` will have conflicts.
 In order to prevent that, it is better to manage changelog items in a separate folder (`./changelog`) and generate the `CHANGELOG.md` during release.